 When pollen coats the water surface of Ozark reservoirs, Mike Malone knows it’s time to throw a floating worm.

-The Missouri angler will throw the floating worm in sunshine or overcast weather but wind creates problems for him since it tends to blow his line and unweighted worm too much.
+The Missouri angler will throw the floating worm in sunshine or overcast weather, but wind creates problems for him since it tends to blow his line and unweighted worm too much.
 “Wind is taboo,” he says.

 Finding the spawning banks is the key to Malone’s floating worm technique.
 On his home waters of Lake of the Ozarks, Malone looks for pea gravel pockets or clay banks protected from the wind.
 He also throws the worm along indentations of bluff banks that hold spawning bass.

 Since bigger bass usually inhale the worm, Malone sets the hook immediately when he feels a tick.
-“I reel up the slack and I pop them,” he says.
+“I reel up the slack, and I pop them,” he says.

 If he notices a bluegill biting on the worm, he lets the sunfish pull until it drops the worm and then gets ready for a bigger bite.
-“A lot of times that is when I catch a good bass because they hate bluegill,” he says.
+“A lot of times, that is when I catch a good bass because they hate bluegill,” he says.

-When the floating worm bite is on, Malone recommends having plenty of worms on hand since you might be going through three to four bags of your favorite colors while catching 50 to 100 fish a day.
+Malone recommends having plenty of worms on hand when the floating worm bite is on since you might be going through three to four bags of your favorite colors while catching 50 to 100 fish a day.
 The worm will produce both numbers and quality fish during the spawn.
 “I have caught a bunch of fish between 4 and 6 pounds on it,” says Malone, whose biggest bass caught on a floating worm was a 7-pounder.

 BassResource may receive a portion of revenues if you make a purchase using a link above.